The display is arguably the second-most important piece of hardware in a good laptop. After all, it’s the means by which you actually use the device.

 Some Windows 10 laptops now come with HDR displays, but it doesn’t make for much difference for the interface and visuals across the operating system.
 Instead, HDR is what can make movies and games bright, vibrant, and fun to watch or play.
 Keep in mind that only a few programs currently support HDR, and you might need to manually enable it in Windows Settings to get started.
 A laptop like the 3rd generation ThinkPad X1 Yoga is one of the best for enjoying HDR content.

-Measured in hertz, a refresh rate is a term which explains how often a display can change the picture in a second.
+Measured in hertz, the refresh rate is a term that explains how often a display can change the picture in a second.
 Common refresh rates include 60Hz, 120Hz, and 144Hz, but these have nothing to do with color accuracy or resolution.
 Still, for gaming, refresh rates are especially important.

 “Screen door effect” is a phrase used to describe a monitor that has a visible gap between individual pixels.
 The technical term for this phenomenon is “dot pitch,” which describes the size of individual pixels and the distance between them.
 A low dot pitch means gaps should not be easily visible, while a high dot pitch means the opposite.

 The impact of dot pitch is relative to the device.
-The gap between pixels becomes easier to notice as the distance between the display and its user decreases.
-That is why dot pitch is most often a problem on a mobile device.
+The gap between pixels becomes easier to notice as the distance between the display and the viewer decreases.
+That is why dot pitch is most often a problem on a mobile device or VR headset.
 Monitors and HDTVs usually don’t struggle with this problem because the user is much further away.